 Cohorts can be organized by date or time period, but they can also be organized by groups of users who share similar traits such as geographic location, demographic data, purchase history, or other data.
 Cohort analysis allows you to identify the most engaging group of users on your site and the least engaged group.
 The goal is to analyze which of those cohorts is more likely to make a purchase after visiting your online store.

-Cohort analysis can also be used for:
+It can also be used for:

 Monitoring the behavior of various customer segments.